Analysis of a Programmable Quantum Annealer as a Random Number Generator: Methods

-In order to mitigate spin bath polarization correlations, all of the data is constructed by sequentially calling the D-Wave backend for a single anneal-readout cycle (i.e. instead of measuring many anneals in a single job).
+With the goal of mitigating the spin bath polarization effect \cite{lanting2020probing} self-sample correlations, all of the data is constructed by sequentially calling the D-Wave backend for a single anneal-readout cycle (i.e. instead of measuring many anneals in a single job).
 Each job is sampled as an Ising model, meaning that spins are the measured states (although whether the model was specified as QUBO or Ising would in principle have no impact on the results).
 Additionally, although the bits are all time ordered, because of network interruptions or device power losses there are gaps in the time of the sequential random bit sampling.

-The parameters used for the $8$ datasets is as follows: \begin{enumerate} \item \textit{Test 1} uses server side classical post-processing, and an annealing time of $1$ microseconds. \item \textit{Test 2} uses server side classical post-processing, and an annealing time of $2000$ microseconds. \item \textit{Test 3} uses server side classical post-processing, and an annealing time of $10$ microseconds. \item \textit{Test 4} uses server side classical post-processing, and an annealing time of $100$ microseconds. \item \textit{Test 5} uses default sampling with no server side classical post-processing, and an annealing time of $1$ microseconds. \item \textit{Test 6} uses default sampling with no server side classical post-processing, and an annealing time of $2000$ microseconds. \item \textit{Test 7} uses default sampling with no server side classical post-processing, and an annealing time of $10$ microseconds. \item \textit{Test 8} uses default sampling with no server side classical post-processing, and an annealing time of $100$ microseconds. \end{enumerate}
+The parameters used for the $8$ datasets is as follows: \begin{enumerate}[noitemsep] \item \textit{Test 1} uses server side classical post-processing, and an annealing time of $1$ microseconds. \item \textit{Test 2} uses server side classical post-processing, and an annealing time of $2000$ microseconds. \item \textit{Test 3} uses server side classical post-processing, and an annealing time of $10$ microseconds. \item \textit{Test 4} uses server side classical post-processing, and an annealing time of $100$ microseconds. \item \textit{Test 5} uses default sampling with no server side classical post-processing, and an annealing time of $1$ microseconds. \item \textit{Test 6} uses default sampling with no server side classical post-processing, and an annealing time of $2000$ microseconds. \item \textit{Test 7} uses default sampling with no server side classical post-processing, and an annealing time of $10$ microseconds. \item \textit{Test 8} uses default sampling with no server side classical post-processing, and an annealing time of $100$ microseconds. \end{enumerate}

-For all $8$ datasets, the \texttt{programming\_thermalization} and \texttt{readout\_thermalization} are set to $0$ microseconds in order to remove any thermalization effects (beyond thermalization that occurs after the qubits lose coherence; the qubit coherence times are estimated to be on the order of 10's of nanoseconds \cite{King_2022}).
+For all $8$ datasets, the~\texttt{programming\_thermalization} and \texttt{readout\_thermalization} are set to $0$ microseconds so as to remove any thermalization effects (beyond thermalization that occurs after the qubits lose coherence; the qubit coherence times are estimated to be on the order of 10's of nanoseconds \cite{King_2022}).
 All other parameters are set to default.
 The motivation for evaluating these different parameter choices is the following.